-The Chase Sapphire Preferred offers a 50,000 point sign-up bonus after spending $4,000 within 3 months of opening the card.
-When redeeming cash for travel, that sign-up bonus is worth $625.
+The Chase Sapphire Preferred® Card offers a 60,000 point sign-up bonus after spending $4,000 within 3 months of opening the card.
+When redeeming cash for travel, that sign-up bonus is worth $750.
 The credit card earns 2x points on travel and dining plus 1x points on everything else.

 There are no foreign transaction fees plus the card offers primary rental car insurance, making it is an excellent travel companion.
-There is a $95 annual fee that is waived the first year.
+There is a $95 annual fee.

 In addition to all of the perks mentioned above, there was no charge to add an authorized user to the Chase Sapphire Preferred card.
 Chase used to offer a 5,000 bonus for adding authorized users, giving cardholders a free opportunity to earn additional points at no cost.